- When lighting the stove for the first time only a small fire should be lit.

 - All the materials must be given time to adapt to the effects of heat.

 - The heatproof paint reaches its maximum thermal stability after a few hours.
+(It goes hard).

 - It is recommended that doors or windows be opened the first time the stove is fired.

 - Before lighting check that the removable baffle, which you will find inside the combustion chamber at the top, is pushed towards the back of the stove, thus forcing the flames to the front.
 There is usually a small piece of wood holding these in place, visible from the flue exit.
 It can be left in situ and will burn off during first use.
 In some stoves, this baffle can also be moved forward in cases where the flue draught is poor to allow the smoke to be pulled from behind the baffle.

 - Check also that other internal components are in position.
 Remove all supplementary tools from the ash pan, as well as warming oven stones/bricks.